top of page

 HOW LONG AND HOW FREQUENT ARE THERAPY VISITS?

-HOW LONG WILL MY CHILD NEED SPEECH/LANGUAGE THERAPY?
+HOW LONG WILL MY CHILD NEED THERAPY?

 DO YOU ACCEPT INSURANCE?